-Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Senators Say Russia Probe Is 'Incomplete'; Trump Jr. May Return To The Hill

 Investigators working for Mueller met over the summer with the former British intelligence officer behind the infamous, unverified dossier about Trump, CNN reports.

 You remember the dossier.
-NPR has not detailed its salacious allegations because it remains unconfirmed, but it contains claims that could leave Trump open to blackmail and describes alleged contact between members of his camp and the Russian government.
+NPR has not detailed its salacious allegations because they remain unconfirmed, but it contains claims that could leave Trump open to blackmail and describes alleged contact between members of his camp and the Russian government.
 The file was assembled by a former officer in Britain's secret intelligence service, Christopher Steele, and paid for by political campaigns in the U.S. that wanted "opposition research" for use against Trump.
 Their precise identities remain unknown.

 Trump and his employees, including Cohen, have denied emphatically everything the dossier says.
-The continued interest by Mueller's team and the Senate Intelligence Committee, however, suggests that investigators at very least want to be completely satisfied they've done all they can to stand it up or knock it down.
+The continued interest by Mueller's team and the Senate Intelligence Committee, however, suggests that investigators at the very least want to be completely satisfied they've done all they can to stand it up or knock it down.
 On that point, CNN's report says this:

 "U.S. investigators have corroborated some aspects of the dossier, specifically that some of the communications among foreign nationals mentioned in the memos did actually take place."